THE TENNESSEE COMB GRAVE TRADITION --by Richard C. Finch

 While considering a possible source for the Tennessee comb grave custom, one must ask if there are comb graves in England.
 And the answer is yes, for in 2015 a single comb grave was noted in the cemetery at Otley All Saints Church, in West Yorkshire, England13.
 This comb is essentially identical in form and construction to the Tennessee combs in that it covers a single grave, and is made of two long sandstone slabs supported at the ends by triangular gable stones.
 Unfortunately, it is uninscribed except for the single letter “P”, so at the time of this writing, its age is only hinted at by the nearest surrounding graves which range from 1794 to 1856.
 The Otley comb could be older or younger than the oldest Tennessee combs.
 If it is older, was it the progenitor of the Tennessee comb grave tradition?
 The answer to this question is “probably not.”
 As far as is currently known, the Otley comb is an isolated example and not part of any established tradition.
 It is unlikely that a single English comb grave would inspire a widespread custom in central Tennessee without any intermediate occurrences in North Carolina or eastern Tennessee.

-Several stone grave covers or “tomb shrines” of triangular form are also known in Ireland14.
-Three are found in County Kerry (two on the Iveragh Peninsula, one on Illaunloughan Island) and two are located at St. Cronan’s Temple in County Clare.
-(See http://orthodoxcumbria.org.uk/british/ireland-3.html ) One of the tomb shrines at St. Cronan’s Temple is thought to cover the grave of St. Cronan himself and date to the 7th century.
+A number of stone grave covers of triangular form and commonly referred to as "gable shrines" are also known in Ireland14.
+Three are found in County Kerry: two on the Iveragh Peninsula and one on Illaunloughan Island.
+The Illaunloughan gable shrine seems to date to the 8th century, and can be seen at https://roaringwaterjournal.com/2023/05/07/illaunloughan/ Two other examples are located at St. Cronan’s Temple in County Clare and are pictured in https://pilgrimagemedievalireland.com/tag/gable-shrine-co-clare/ One of the tomb shrines at St. Cronan’s Temple is thought to cover the grave of St. Cronan himself and date to the 7th century.
 It has been described as “made of only four pieces of stone, two for the sides, two for the ends, rather like a tent.
 One end piece is only a half piece—allowing the disciple to put his hand inside and touch the earth where his dear one is buried.”
-(See http://www.earlychristianireland.net/Specials/Irish%20Hermits/ )

-The similarities between the Tennessee combs and these scattered examples in the UK are most easily attributed to two facts: 1) many cultures evince a desire to protect graves by some means, and 2) a comb-type grave cover is a simple geometric construction that could easily be invented by different peoples at different times.
+The similarities between the Tennessee combs and these scattered examples in the UK are most easily attributed to two facts: 1) many cultures evince a desire to protect graves by some means, and 2) a comb-type grave cover is a simple geometric construction that could easily be invented by different peoples at different times, and were.

 Based on the evidence currently available, Ball (1999) is correct in stating that the comb grave “likely originated in the early 19th century in the northeastern Highland Rim area of middle Tennessee as a regional adaption of a yet earlier prototype grave covering.”
 What that earlier prototype was may never be known with certainty.